 In Memory of Clayton Shenk

-Included on this page is the obituary and family updates in regards to Clayton’s passing.
+Included on this page is the obituary and family updates in regard to Clayton’s passing.

 He was the son of the late Harold and Barbara Shenk (Saba and Safta).